jjinking/brexerise/README.md

 # brexerise

 This application reminds you to take a break from coding or working at a desk every hour or so and do some exercises and stretching.
-If you're like me and you do a lot of work at home, you might find it useful.

 I wrote this app mainly to learn about Python's asyncio library.
 It uses the curses library to display text-based UI in the terminal.